 Managing a Project

-A project’s members, description, and visibility can be managed in the HPC Project Portal.
+A project’s members, description, classification and visibility can be managed in the HPC Project Portal.
 Management is restricted to members with the roles of PI and Delegate.
 For other operations and any problems, you can create a support ticket (see Getting Started to get the right email address).
 To manage projects in the HPC Project Portal, login and find the project you want to manage (see User Perspective).
 The project view and management actions are detailed in the sections below, with convenience links here:

 Note